Challenges in Monocular Visual Odometry: Photometric Calibration, Motion Bias and Rolling Shutter Effect: Evaluation

 While the results above coincide with our intuition, it sometimes can be misleading.
 One may easily draw the conclusion that on sequences with enough texture and captured using rolling shutter cameras, feature-based methods should be preferable than direct or semi-direct methods.
 This is not always the case.
-It is worth noting that the rolling shutter effect in the extended ICL-NUIM Dataset is artificially simulated.
+Recall that the rolling shutter effect in the extended ICL-NUIM Dataset is artificially simulated.
 On modern industrial level cameras, pixel read-out speeds are usually extremely fast such that the rolling shutter effect is to some extent neglectable for many applications.
 In the second experiment, we aim at comparisons on images with such realistic rolling shutter effect.
 As there is no such dataset that provides both real global shutter and rolling shutter sequences, we only compare the VO accuracies on realistic rolling shutter sequences.
 For this purpose, we use the \emph{Frankfurt} sequence of the Cityscapes Dataset and split it into smaller segments (each with around 6000 frames).
-To our surprise, ORB-SLAM always fails on the selected segments: whenever the camera rotates strongly at street corners or large occlusion occurs due to moving vehicles.
-We thus suspect the failures are not caused by the rolling shutter effect.
+To our surprise, ORB-SLAM always fails on the selected segments: whenever the camera rotates strongly at street corners or large occlusion occurs due to moving vehicles, which has also been reported by other users of ORB-SLAM.
+We thus suspect the failures are not related to the rolling shutter effect.
 In Fig.~\ref{fig:csresults} we show the estimated camera trajectories of DSO and SVO.
-While SVO is able to run on the entire selected segments, it suffers from severe scale drifts.
-In contrast DSO can still deliver satisfying results.
-Without a proper dataset, it is difficult to analyze the exact influence of the rolling shutter effect on existing VO methods.
-However, one thing we can conclude here is when implemented properly, direct methods can still be robust (to some extent, of course) to the rolling shutter effect.
+Although SVO suffers more from scale drift, both the direct and semi-direct methods are able to track on the entire selected segments.
+The last thing to point out is, without a proper dataset, it is still difficult to analyze the exact influence of the rolling shutter effect on existing VO methods.